Jon Robyns: Career

 Graduating in 2004 Robyns joined the UK touring company of Miss Saigon understudying the role Chris and playing the part on many occasions.
 After this he played the role of Mark Cohen in Rent with The English Theatre, Frankfurt, Germany.
 In June 2006 Robyns played the roles of Princeton and Rod in the original London cast of Avenue Q the musical in London's West End.
 He left the show in December 2007.
 Robyns was part of the company for the concert version of Chess at the Royal Albert Hall on 12 and 13 May 2008.

 Robyns played the role of Marius Pontmercy in Les Misérables at the Queen's Theatre until leaving the show on 23 June 2009.
 He has rejoined the cast of Les Misérables during the 25th Anniversary International Tour as Enjolras and is on the live recording Album.
 Robyns appeared at the O2 Arena on 3 October alongside current/previous cast members from across the world in a 25th Anniversary concert.

 In 2008 Robyns recorded a song for the CD Act One – Songs From The Musicals Of Alexander S. Bermange, an album of 20 brand new recordings by 26 West End stars, released in November 2008 on Dress Circle Records, and recorded the role of robot ThreeSix in a concept album of Laurence Mark Wythe's musical The Lost Christmas.
 He has previously recorded material for Whyte and in 2005 appeared in a showcase of one of the composer's musicals at Greenwich Theatre.

 In 2011 Robyns joined the cast of Spamalot as part of the UK Tour, performing the role of Sir Galahad.
-The show toured the UK throughout 2012, before a return to the West End at the Harold Pinter Theatre.
+The show toured the UK throughout 2012, before a return to the West End at the Harold Pinter Theatre and then in 2013 Robyns played Oliver in The Confession Room at the St. James Theatre in London.